ngntriminh/ResumeGrabber/README.md

 -   Go to the [release](https://github.com/ngntriminh/ResumeGrabber/releases) page and download the latest version **.zip** file.

 - Extract the **.zip** file to get the **ResumeGrabber** folder inside if it is not extracted yet.
-If, after extracting the .zip file, you have a folder named **ResumeGrabber_vX.X.X**, it is just a folder created based on the name of the .zip file and not the extension itself.
+- **IMPORTANT:** If, after extracting the .zip file, you have a folder named **ResumeGrabber_vX.X.X**, it is just a folder created based on the name of the .zip file and not the extension itself.
 Please go inside that folder and drag the **only** folder named **ResumeGrabber** into the browser to install it.
 Please choose the correct folder to avoid a manifest missing error.

 -   Open  `chrome://extensions`  in your Chromium-based browser (e.g., Chrome, Edge).
 Enable  `Developer mode`, then drag and drop the  **ResumeGrabber** folder into the browser.